canonical/mir/doc/sphinx/reference/continuous-integration.md

 [in its documentation](https://github.com/canonical/checkbox) - it's a system used by our certification team, running thousands of tests on hundreds of systems every day.

-The Jenkins job definitions go into a private repository, as they contains credentials.
+The Jenkins job definitions go into a private repository, as they contain credentials.
 [jenkins-job-builder](https://pypi.org/project/jenkins-job-builder/) is used to maintain the jobs, and at runtime, [testflinger](https://github.com/canonical/testflinger) dispatches them to the device under test, while [test-observer](https://github.com/canonical/test_observer) collects the